cbecraft1184/teams-meeting-minutes-prod/commercial_documentation/DOCUMENTATION_CONSISTENCY_COMPLETION_REPORT.md

 ## Conclusion

 The documentation consistency project has been completed successfully with full architect certification.
-All documentation is now standardized, AWS-free, and ready for DOD Azure Commercial deployment.
+All documentation is now standardized, AWS-free, and ready for Enterprise Azure Commercial deployment.
 The canonical terminology matrix in DOCUMENTATION_CONSISTENCY_AUDIT.md serves as the permanent authoritative reference for all future documentation updates.

 **Status:** ✅ **COMPLETE - ARCHITECT CERTIFIED - READY FOR DEPLOYMENT**